 What to do when someone dies abroad - a guide to repatriation

-If your loved one dies outside of the UK there are certain practical steps that you need to take before repatriation can take place.
-We understand that repatriation can seem complicated so we’ve put together a five step guide to help you through.
+If your loved one dies outside the UK there are certain steps that you need to take before repatriation can take place.
+Repatriation can seem complicated so we’ve put together a 5 step guide to help you through.

 Step 1 – Tell the relevant authorities

 The process is a little different depending on whether you’re at home in the UK when your loved one dies abroad or if you’re with them.

 If you are in the UK when your loved one dies abroad, you will be contacted by the UK police or British Consulate.
 You’ll need to contact the Foreign and Commonwealth Office (FCO) if you are informed of the death by anyone else, e.g. a holiday tour operator.

 If you and your loved one are together abroad when they die, the first thing you will need to do is tell the relevant authorities.

 These authorities will be able to advise you on your next steps.
 If you have a holiday rep or you’ve booked through a tour operator, tell them about the death as soon as you can.
 They may be able to help you contact the right authorities.

 Step 2 - Register the death in the country where they died